September Rifle Hunts

 Early snows do not move the mule deer out of the wilderness.
 This trip should be viewed as a good mule deer hunt with the chance of taking an exceptional bull elk if we have a warm dry September.
 If you are successful in taking both elk and deer then we will charge a $500. trophy fee on the second animal.

-Our September rifle hunt is a full service eight day expedition.
-There will be four to six guests in camp.
+Our September rifle hunt is an eight day expedition.
+There will be six guests in camp.
 We hunt from a pre-set base camp and use a spike camp when necessary.
 From trailhead to camp is fifteen miles and the ride in takes five hours.
 Base camp is located at 7500 feet and most of the hunting takes place at 8500 to 10,000 feet.

-This is a physically demanding expedition that requires long hours in the saddle and strenuous hiking at high elevations.
+This is a physically demanding expedition that requires strenuous hiking at high elevations.
 All hunting is self-guided and on foot.
 We do not recommend this hunt to anyone that is not in excellent physical condition.